Important safety information for your Mac

 Liquid exposure.
 Keep your MacBook Air away from sources of liquid, such as drinks, oils, lotions, sinks, bathtubs, shower stalls, and so on.
 Protect your MacBook Air from dampness, humidity, or wet weather, such as rain, snow, and fog.

 Charging.
-Charge MacBook Air only with the included 30W USB-C Power Adapter and USB-C Charge Cable, or with a 30W third-party power adapter and cable that are compatible with USB-C and compliant with applicable international and regional regulations and safety standards, including IEC 60950-1.
+Charge your MacBook Air only with the included 30W USB-C Power Adapter and USB-C Charge Cable, or with a third-party power adapter and cable that are compatible with USB-C and compliant with applicable international and regional regulations and safety standards.
 Other power adapters might not meet applicable safety standards, and charging with such power adapters could pose a risk of death or injury.

 Using damaged power adapters or cables, or charging when moisture is present, can cause fire, electric shock, injury, or damage to your MacBook Air or other property.
 When you use the included 30W USB-C Power Adapter and USB-C Charge Cable to charge your MacBook Air, make sure the USB-C Charge Cable is fully inserted into the power adapter before you plug the power adapter into a power outlet.

 Prolonged heat exposure.
 Your MacBook Air and its 30W USB-C Power Adapter may become very warm during normal use.
-The MacBook Air and its 30W USB-C Power Adapter comply with applicable surface temperature standards and limits defined by the International Standard for Safety of Information Technology Equipment (IEC 60950-1).
+The MacBook Air and its 30W USB-C Power Adapter comply with required surface temperature limits defined by applicable country regulations and international and regional safety standards.
 However, even within these limits, sustained contact with warm surfaces for long periods of time may cause discomfort or injury.

 To reduce the possibility of overheating or heat-related injuries, always allow adequate ventilation around the MacBook Air or 30W USB-C Power Adapter and use care when handling them.
 Use common sense to avoid situations where your skin is in prolonged contact with a device or its power adapter when it’s operating or plugged into a power source.
 For example, don’t sleep with a device or power adapter when it’s plugged into a power source.
 Do not place the device or power adapter under a blanket, pillow, or your body when the device or adapter is connected to a power source.
 Never push anything into the ventilation openings, as doing so may be dangerous and cause your computer to overheat.
 Never place anything over the keyboard when operating your MacBook Air.
 If your MacBook Air is on your lap and gets uncomfortably warm, remove it from your lap and place it on a stable, well-ventilated work surface.
 Take special care if you have a physical condition that affects your ability to detect heat against the body.